gabri1997/end-stage-kidney-webapp/README.md

          │ - Authentication            │
          │ - Database Access           │
          │ - ESKD CNN Prediction       │
+         │   (Dramatiq + Redis)        │
          │ - Template Rendering (HTML) │
          └──────────────┬──────────────┘

-The HTML rendered by Django is then propagated back through the entire pipeline: it is first returned to Gunicorn, then passed to the web server (Apache or NGINX), and finally delivered to the browser, which displays the Django-generated frontend with the computed results.
+The HTML rendered by Django is then propagated back through the entire pipeline: it is first returned to Gunicorn, then passed to the web server (NGINX), and finally delivered to the browser, which displays the Django-generated frontend with the computed results.
 ---

 ### 🔍 Description